rogargon/myrecommendations/README.md

 ```

 We will use separate step implementation files for each feature.

-The ones related with authentication and user management, as they are shared by almost all features,
+### Authentication Steps ###

-will also be implemented in a separate Python file, *authentication.py* in the *features/steps/* folder:
+The ones related with authentication and user management, as they are shared by almost all features, will also be implemented in a separate Python file, *authentication.py* in the *features/steps/* folder:

 ```python
 from behave import *